breatheco-de/bwapp-beebox-virtual-machine-installation-configuration-exercise-project/README.md

 Here are the steps to get bWAPP up and running using BeeBox:

 1. **Extract the Compressed File:**
-   Download and extract the BeeBox VM file from the [official website](http://www.itsecgames.com/).
+   Download and extract the [BeeBox VM file here](https://storage.googleapis.com/breathecode/virtualbox/bee-box_v1.6.7z).

 2. **Double Click on the VM Configuration File:**
    Locate the `bee-box.vmx` file and double-click it, or import the VM into your VMware software.